A 'Kingham' Shaker Gem in Godalming

 The clients had set themselves a target of two years to find their dream country home.
 And it took them all of a week!
 They received details of a range of properties from agents that first week and this 500 year old beauty was amongst them.
 Fast forward to the day after the viewing: their offer was accepted and the dream home was theirs.

-A classical shaker style was chosen, with simple cornices and mouldings.
-The colours were chosen to be in keeping with the traditional Shaker feel, mixing shades of grey and green from the Little Greene Company.
+A classical shaker style was chosen, with simple cornices and wonderfully subtle profiled heritage mouldings.
+The colours were chosen to be in keeping with both the traditional Shaker feel and the property’s heritage, mixing shades of grey and green from the Little Greene Company.
 The hardware, with its pewter finishes, was chosen for its utilitarian edge.
 This project was going to be a real Kingham Shaker gem.

 Over the next few months, Charlie kept a close eye on how the restoration was progressing so he could schedule the installation of the cabinetry.
 Apart from a three month delay due to bat droppings being found and a preservation report carried out, the building works were completed smoothly and they were finally ready for us!